taciobelmonte/7shifts/README.md

 2 - Run yarn start (or npm start)

 It's done!
-You should have User payment information Mobile App running straight way...
+You should have User payment information running straight way...

 Developed by @Tacio Belmonte - 2018